Abdul El-Sayed

-Early life and education
+Early life, family, and education

-El-Sayed was born in the Detroit metropolitan area to parents who immigrated to the United States from Egypt.

-He grew up in the Detroit area with his father, Mohamed, and stepmother, Jacqueline, a native of Gratiot County, Michigan.
-Both are engineers.
-His father grew up in Alexandria, Egypt, and immigrated to the U.S. to study engineering at Wayne State University.
-His mother, Fatten Elkomy, is a nurse practitioner in Missouri.
+Abdulrahman Mohamed El-Sayed (Note: In this Arabic-American name, Abdulrahman is his given name, Mohamed is his patronymic middle name, and El-Sayed (also spelled Elsayed, Alsayed, and Al-Sayed) is his surname.) was born on October 31, 1984, in Rochester Hills, Michigan, a suburb of Detroit, to Egyptian immigrant parents.
+His father, Mohamed El-Sayed, was raised in Alexandria, Egypt, and immigrated to the United States to pursue graduate studies at Wayne State University.
+His mother, Fatten El-Komy, is a nurse practitioner in Missouri.
+El-Sayed was raised in the Detroit area by his father and stepmother, Jacqueline Johnson, a native of Gratiot County, Michigan.
+Both his father and stepmother are engineers.

-El-Sayed graduated in 2003 from Bloomfield Hills Andover High School, where he was a three-sport athlete—wrestling, football, and lacrosse—and a captain in the latter two.
-He attended the University of Michigan, where he majored in biology and political science, and played on the men's club lacrosse team.
-He won the William Jennings Bryan Prize for Political Science, graduated with Highest Distinction, and delivered the student commencement speech in front of president Bill Clinton, who delivered the 2007 commencement address.
+In 2003, El-Sayed graduated from Bloomfield Hills Andover High School, where he was a three-sport athlete and captain of the wrestling, football, and lacrosse teams.
+He then attended the University of Michigan, where he majored in biology and political science and played on the men's club lacrosse team.
+He graduated Phi Beta Kappa with highest distinction in 2007 with a bachelor's degree and was chosen to deliver that year's student commencement speech.
+According to El-Sayed, after the ceremony, former U.S. president Bill Clinton (who gave the keynote speech) approached him and encouraged him to consider public service.

-El-Sayed received a full-tuition scholarship to attend the University of Michigan Medical School, where he completed his first two years of medical school.
+El-Sayed received a full-tuition scholarship to the University of Michigan Medical School, where he completed the first two years of a combined M.D./Ph.D. program and initially considered becoming a neurosurgeon.
 There he led a student medical mission to Peru and founded a student organization that raised money and coordinated community service for a local free clinic.
+He later applied for a Rhodes Scholarship, writing in his application, "My religion teaches that if one saves a life, she has saved all of humanity", while recounting a childhood conversation with his father about the importance of saving lives while teaching others to do the same.

-As a second-year medical student, he declined a Marshall Scholarship and accepted a Rhodes Scholarship to attend Oriel College, Oxford, where he completed a doctorate in public health in 2011.
+As a second-year medical student, El-Sayed received a Rhodes Scholarship to attend Oriel College, Oxford, where he completed a Doctor of Philosophy in public health in 2011.
 At Oxford, he earned a full blue as captain of the men's lacrosse team.
-In 2014, he completed his MD at Columbia University College of Physicians and Surgeons and was funded by the Soros Fellowship for New Americans and Medical Scientist Training Program.
-El-Sayed did not pursue a residency after medical school and is therefore not licensed to practice medicine.
+In 2014, he completed a Doctor of Medicine degree at the Columbia University College of Physicians and Surgeons, supported by a Paul & Daisy Soros Fellowships for New Americans and the Medical Scientist Training Program.
+He subsequently worked as an assistant professor of epidemiology at Columbia.
+El-Sayed did not pursue residency training and therefore did not become licensed to practice medicine.